Tajwid: History

 The history of Quranic recitation is tied to the history of qira'at, as each reciter had their own set of tajwid rules, with much overlap between them.

-Abu Ubaid al-Qasim bin Salam (774–838 CE) was the first to develop a recorded system for tajwid, giving the rules of tajwid names and putting it into writing in his book called al-Qiraat.
+Abu Ubaid al-Qasim bin Salam (774–838 CE) was the first to develop a recorded system for tajwid, giving names to the rules of tajwid and putting it into writing in his book called al-Qiraat.
 He wrote about 25 reciters, including the 7 mutawatir reciters.
 He made the reality, transmitted through reciters of every generation, a system with defined rules, terms, and enunciation.

 Abu Bakr Ibn Mujāhid (859–936 CE) wrote a book called Kitab al-Sab’ fil-qirā’āt "The Seven of the Recitations".
 He is the first to limit the number of recitations to the seven known.

 Imam Al-Shatibi (1320–1388 CE) wrote a poem outlining the two most famous ways passed down from each of seven strong imams, known as ash-Shatibiyyah.
 In it, he documented the rules of recitation of Naafi’, Ibn Katheer, Abu ‘Amr, Ibn ‘Aamir, ‘Aasim, al-Kisaa’i, and Hamzah.
 It is 1173 lines long and a major reference for the seven qira’aat.

 Ibn al-Jazari (1350–1429 CE) wrote two large poems about qira'at and tajwid.
 One was Durrat Al-Maa'nia (الدرة المعنية), in the readings of three major reciters, added to the seven in the Shatibiyyah, making it ten.
 The other is Tayyibat An-Nashr (طيبة النشر), which is 1014 lines on the ten major reciters in great detail, of which he also wrote a commentary.

 Religious obligation

 Knowledge of the actual tajwīd rules is a community duty (farḍ al-kifāya).
 There is a difference of opinion on the ruling for individuals.
-Dr. Shadee Elmasry states that it is an individual obligation (farḍ al-'ayn) on every Muslim to recite the opening chapter of the Qur'an (al-fatiha) with correct tajwīd, though they do not need to know the terms and definitions of the rules themselves.
 Sheikh Zakariyya al-Ansari stated that it is sinful to recite in a way that changes the meaning or changes the grammar.
 If it does not change these two things, then it is not sinful, even if it is a clear error.